nilesr/formgen/README.md

 An iframe with `src` set to the second element in the pair will take up the rest of the page below the header

+Remember that odkData despises iframes with a loathing passion, and your odkData callbacks on these pages will not work.
+To get data callbacks, you can have your iframe's html set a `window.success` (or a similar name), and add a function to your triplet, like this

+	var tabs = [
+		["Some tab name", "first_page.html"],
+		["Tab Two", "second_page.html", function(iframe) {
+			odkData.arbitraryQuery(table, raw_query, args, 10000, 0, iframe.contentWindow.success, function(e) { alert("Error: " + e); });
+		}],
+	]

 ### Translations

 Most of the above configuration involves setting strings that will be displayed to the user.
 To have those strings automatically translated to another language, set `helper.translations`.
 For example